metaplex-foundation/developer-hub/src/pages/guides/rust/how-to-cpi-into-a-metaplex-program.md

 ### invoke_signed()

 `invoke_signed()` is used when a PDA is one of the accounts that needs to be a signer in a cpi call.
-Lets say for example we had a program that took possesion of our Asset and one of our programs PDA addresses became the other of it.
+Lets say for example we had a program that took possession of our Asset and one of our programs PDA addresses became the other of it.
 In order to transfer it and change the owner to someone else that PDA will have sign transaction.

 You'll need to pass in the original PDA seeds and bump so that the PDA can be recreated can sign the cpi call on your programs behalf.